-IFRS 16 (Amendment) "Lease Liability in a Sale and Leaseback" (applied to annual periods beginning on or after 1 January 2024)
+IFRS 16 (Amendment) "Lease Liability in a Sale and Leaseback" (applied to annual accounting periods beginning on or after 1 January 2024)

 The amendment clarifies how a financial entity accounts for a sale and leaseback after the transaction date.
 Sale and leaseback transactions where some or all lease payments are variable payments that do not depend on an index or rate are more likely to be affected.
 An entity shall retrospectively apply the requirements to sale and leaseback transactions entered into after the date on which the entity initially applied IFRS 16.
-The amendment has not yet been adopted by the EU.